eBay/restcommander/README.md

 REST Commander serves as the agent master of [cronus agent (open sourced)](https://github.com/eBay/cronusagent) for scalable software deployment, script execution, config push, and monitoring.

+**Version 2.0.0 : faster than faster**, by restructuring via AKKA remoting and clustering, we are able to make REST Commander distributed and horizontally scalable.
+Distributed REST Commander can send request to **100K+** machines in eBay's cloud and gather result back in just **100s** using **5 VM**.

 [What and Why](#a_whatAndWhy) | [Highlights](#a_highlights) | [Performance](#a_performance) | [Run Instructions](#a_runInstructions)

 Recent Activities: [20140722](https://github.com/eBay/restcommander/wiki/Recent-Activities-20140722).
 We are able to horizontally scale Commander with Akka Clustering (pending release).